ANRGUSC/coding_gpt_testing/README.md

 Finally, to generate responses using ChatGPT’s GPT-3.5-turbo, we wrote getCode.py, which uses an API key for access.
 We automated this step using automate_queries.py to run all queries simultaneously, storing the responses in code_query{question_number}.py, with each file corresponding to its respective question number.

-*need to add in prompt engineering, failed incorporating, and how to change gpt-4.0.
+When we returned to Chain of Thought (CoT) prompt engineering, you can find an example query in CoTquery.txt.
+Additionally, when we incorporated failed test cases, an example query is available the folder queries called IncorporatingFailedQuery.txt.

 The original dataset of problems is obtained from https://www.kaggle.com/datasets/gzipchrist/leetcode-problem-dataset/code